hekailiang/squirrel/README.md

 		...
 	}
 	```
 	The annotation can be defined in both implementation class of state machine or any interface that state machine will be implemented.
-Moreover, this declarative annotations can also be used together with fluent API which means the state machine defined in fluent API can also be extended by these annotations.
+It also can be used mixed with fluent API, which means the state machine defined in fluent API can also be extended by these annotations.
 (One thing you may need to be noticed, the method defined within interface must be public, which means also the method call action implementation will be public to caller.)

 * **Converters**
 In order to declare state and event within *@State* and *@Transit*, user need to implement corresponding converters for their state(S) and event(E) type.
 The convert must implement Converter\<T\> interface, which convert the state/event to/from String.